Agriculture in Canada: Challenges

+Climate change

 Developmental and educational institutions

 To increase the viability of agriculture as an economic lifestyle several improvements have been made by various nationwide educational facilities.
 Inroads and innovations have been made in the diverse fields of agricultural science, agricultural engineering, agricultural soil science, Sustainable agriculture, Agricultural productivity, agronomy, biodiversity, bioengineering, irrigation and swine research for example.
 Canadian universities conducting agricultural research include McGill University, Dalhousie University, Université Laval, Université de Montréal, University of Alberta, University of British Columbia, University of Calgary, University of Guelph, University of Manitoba, University of Saskatchewan and University of Prince Edward Island.
 The Ontario Agricultural College is located at the University of Guelph and the Western College of Veterinary Medicine is located at the University of Saskatchewan.
 The Atlantic Veterinary College is located at the University of P.E.I. and there are also faculties of veterinary medicine at the University of Calgary and Université de Montréal.
 BC Agriculture in the Classroom Foundation operates in the province of British Columbia.

+Agrivoltatics

+Agrivoltaics in Canada represents a promising dual-use strategy that combines solar energy production with agricultural practices, helping to mitigate land use conflicts while supporting rural economies.
+In provinces like Alberta, pilot projects and research indicate that these systems not only generate clean energy but also enhance farm productivity by preserving farmland and reducing maintenance through natural grazing techniques.